NDIS and Child and Youth Services

 - Stage 3 will begin in 2015 and will include children who are aged up to 14 years on 1 July 2014.

-- Full scheme roll out of the NDIS will commence on 1 July 2016 and is due for completion by 2018.
+- Full scheme roll out of the NDIS commenced on 1 July 2016

-- By 2018 all people with disabilities aged 0 to 65 that meet the NDIS eligibility criteria will be included in the NDIS.
+- By 2018 all people with disabilities aged 0 to 65 who meet the NDIS eligibility criteria will be included in the NDIS.

 Services provided by Child and Youth Services through the NDIS